-Photos (23) and (24) show the Trojan T105's installed waiting for inspection.
-I used the Blue Sea 5024 fuse block in the photo (23) to combine 4 fused runs into one small space with one connection point directly on the battery.
-The battery posts are short allowing connection of only 2 lugs comfortably.
-Many devices require connecting directly to the battery or as close as possible for best results, and is preferred by ABYC code.
-This does that neatly.
-In photo (24) I cut a piece of red oak into a "T" shape to fit between the batteries to avoid them tipping together when the battery strap is tightened.
+Photo (24) shows the Trojan T105's installed waiting for inspection.
+I cut a piece of red oak into a "T" shape to fit between the batteries to avoid them tipping together when the battery strap is tightened.
 The black plastic clips came with the NAPA battery box for the reserve battery.
 I'm using a higher quality battery strap and stainless steel clips to hold the reserve battery to the shelf, so I decided to use the plastic clips here to keep the wood from sliding.
 The house bank connects to position 1 on the 1-2-Both battery selector switch.
 In photo (24), the schematic battery ID #'s starting from the bottom right are #1, bottom left is #2, upper right is #3, and upper left is #4.
 See the schematic attached in Section 14 of this write-up for the details.